Difficulty

 • around 3.5 to 4 months to ripen after bloom.

-Summer Delight may be the earliest ripening Pawpaw variety, but the tree could take 4-5 years to fruit.
-3-4 years is about average within its native range.
+Summer Delight may be the earliest ripening Pawpaw variety that is currently available, but the tree can take 4-5 years to fruit.
+3-4 years is about average for a grafted pawpaw when it is grown within its native range.
 Some take 6+ years in colder or drier climates.

 Sunflower